Sorry, this listing is no longer accepting applications. Don’t worry, we have more awesome opportunities and internships for you.

 Wellness resources

-The Social Worker for the Intensive Permanency Services Program will be responsible for managing a designated case load of 8-9 youth referred to Plummer by DCF.
-The essential function of this position is to aggressively advance the youth towards permanency through the delivery of Plummer’s Permanency Practice Model.
-The provision of permanency services will be delivered by utilizing youth-guided/Family Centered care principles, Family Search and Engagement, Permanency Readiness, and Youth Guided-Family Driven Teaming.
+The Youth Permanency Worker will be responsible for managing a designated case load of youth referred to the Plummer Group Home or Pre-IL Program by DCF.
+The essential function of this position is to aggressively advance the youth towards permanency through the delivery of Plummer’s Permanency Intervention.
+The Permanency Intervention will be delivered by utilizing youth-guided/Family driven care principles; and by Family Search and Engagement, Permanency Readiness, and Youth Guided/Family Driven Teaming.

 Essential Job Functions:

-Meet with each youth to introduce the permanency dimension of the Plummer IPS program and engage the youth in active involvement in his/her own permanency planning from the point of intake.
+Meet with each resident to introduce the permanency dimension of the Plummer residential program and engage the youth in active involvement in his own permanency planning from the point of intake.

 Work individually with youth to identify parents, family members and other caring adults he/she wishes to locate or be reconnected to and/or who could potentially be a parent-figure or a supportive adult in his life.